abbaslab-va/AbbasCentral/README.md

 * 'trialType' - a trial type found in config.ini
 * 'inputStates' - a string or cell array of strings of desired input
 * states to visualize
 * 'outputStates' - a string or cell array of strings of desired output states to visualize

+`event_sankey(obj, varargin)`

+This function outputs a sankey plot showing the transitions between bpod events.
+By default, it displays all event transitions from all trial types, but users can use name-value pairs to only analyze certain combinations of trial types and outcomes, as well as only transitions to or from a certain event.

+***optional name/value pairs:***
+* 'outcome' - an outcome character array found in config.ini
+* 'trialType' - a trial type found in config.ini
+* 'inputEvents' - a string or cell array of strings of desired input events to visualize
+* 'outputEvents' - a string or cell array of strings of desired output events to visualize

 `timestamps = find_bpod_event(obj, varargin)`